- Shanqin Bay - the red carpet treatment

 Fergal visits the Far East and experiences Shanqin Bay on his quest to play the World Top 100

-Shanqin Bay is the only golf course in China to be ranked in the Top 100 Golf Courses in the World by Golf Magazine.
+Shanqin Bay is the only golf course in China to be ranked in the Top 100 Golf Courses in the World.
 To say it’s a unique experience to play here is the greatest understatement in the history of this game… but not for obvious reasons.

 Firstly, it’s a million dollars to join the club and they have 22 members.
 Since it opened 3 years ago, the club has had 30 VIP guests that have visited the property.
 Golf at Shanqin Bay is not like any other club on planet earth.
 You have to get permission from the Club Chairman in Beijing to visit the property.

 You’re then met by 20+ individuals, all perfectly lined up in a row, ecstatic beyond words to welcome you.
 The caddies, the club manager, the membership director, the chef, the superintendent, the club director and a whole host of other employees are literally standing in a line like they’re waiting to glimpse royalty.